shorthouse/CoinWatch/README.md

 - Material Design 3
 - Static code analysis using Ktlint

+# 🧬 Testing
+CoinWatch features an extensive test suite, using the following:
+ - JUnit for local tests
+ - Jetpack Compose testing APIs for instrumented tests
+ - Truth for assertions
+ - MockK for mocks

 # 🧱 Architecture
 The design of CoinWatch follows a few key principles:
 1. Unidirectional Data Flow (UDF) - State flows in one direction, and events that modify the data flow in the opposite direction.